Scaling-Up Renewable Energy Program for Low Income Countries

 ||

 Activities Supported | SREP provides financing for renewable energy use and generation, specifically for proven “new” renewable energy technologies.
 For the purposes of SREP, renewable energy technologies include solar, wind, waste to energy, cookstoves, geothermal, as well as hydropower with capacities normally not exceeding 10MW per facility.
 Most of SREP projects provide energy solutions that include multiple renewable energy technologies (Mixed RE).
+SREP also supports complementary technical assistance as this is considered essential for transformative and enduring change and country engagement and ownership.
+Technical assistance includes support for planning and pre-investment studies, policy development, legal and regulatory reform, business development and capacity building (including for knowledge management and monitoring and evaluation). |

 Administrating Organization

-Secretariat or Administrative Unit | The CIF Administrative Unit supports the work of the Strategic Climate Fund Trust Fund Committee and other committees, including the SREP Sub-Committee.
+Secretariat or Administrative Unit | The CIF Administrative Unit supports the work of the Strategic Climate Fund Trust Fund Committee and other committees, including the SREP Technical Committee.
 It provides recommendations and reporting on operational and financial matters to the CIF governing bodies.
+The Unit is housed in the World Bank Group’s Washington DC offices and is comprised of a small professional and administrative staff. |

 ---|---|

-Trustee | The World Bank (International Bank for Reconstruction and Development) acts as Trustee for all Climate Investment Funds, including the SREP. |
+Trustee | The World Bank (International Bank for Reconstruction and Development) acts as Trustee for all CIF, including the SREP. |

 Fund Finance and Access Modalities